Heatwave

 What can you do to support your community?

-- Identify neighbours who may need assistance or who may be able to provide assistance to you during evacuation;
+- Identify neighbours who may need assistance or who may be able to provide assistance to you.

 - Find out how to prepare for an emergency